 Resources and Services Administration, the Substance Abuse and Mental Health Administration, and the California Department of Public Health.
 As evidence in best practice for health and nursing care is ever evolving it is essential that public health nursing programs are familiar with new research.
-Performance Indicators and Outcomes:

-1. Enroll at least 30% of eligible individuals referred to the Community Nursing Encampment Pilot program by June of 2023.
+Performance Indicators and Outcomes: 1.
+Enroll at least 30% of eligible individuals referred to the Community Nursing Encampment Pilot program.

-100%

-100%

-100%

-2023 Q1

-2023 Q2

 2. Provide linkage to at least one health or social service resource for 100% of individuals enrolled in the program.

-3. Conduct 70 field visits to serve individuals in community encampments by June of 2023.
+3. Conduct 70 field visits to serve individuals in community encampments per quarter.

-606 Field Visits to Community Encampments

 Community Nursing Children and Families Unit

 Project Number: HH-4

 Expenditure Category: 2-Negative Economic Impacts/2.19-Social Determinants of Health

 Community Health Workers or Benefits Navigators

 Impacted Community: Homeless Individuals and Families

-Funding Amount: \$1,500,000
+Funding Amount: \$169,256

-Project Status: In Progress
+Project Status: Complete

 The purpose of this project is to utilize Public Health Nurses to provide population-based services to pregnant and parenting families experiencing, or who are at risk of, homelessness.
 The Community Nursing Children and Families Unit's goal is to enhance knowledge and change attitudes, beliefs, practices, and behaviors in order to achieve better health and social outcomes for pregnant and parenting families.
 The Public Health Nurses will be effective change agents through nursing assessment, education, intervention, partnership building, and referrals to appropriate community resource care coordination.
 This project will utilize outreach, client advocacy, and professional case management to provide connection to primary care, behavioral health services, specialty health services, dental health services, housing assistance, and parent-child interaction bonding activities.
 The project will operate with the intended outcomes of increasing awareness and connection to community supports and access to preventive health services.

 Use of Evidence: